Robustness of equilibrium off-diagonal current fluctuation against localization of electron states in macroscopic two-dimensional systems: Notes on experiments

 \section{Notes on experiments}

-Let us discuss the relevance of our results to experiments, and relation to the work by B\"uttiker\cite{buttikerFDT}.
-We studied the current fluctuation in a {\em bulk region} of a {\em macroscopic} sample, whereas B\"uttiker studied the current fluctuation in a {\em reservoir} connected to a {\em mesoscopic} sample, treating the sample as a scatterer, by which incident electrons from a terminal are reflected or transmitted into the others\cite{buttikerFDT}.
-The two theories thus assumed different physical situations and calculated the fluctuations at different positions.
-Comparing the experimental results done for both situations is demanding, while only an experiment for B\"uttiker's theory was performed\cite{mesoexp} so far.
+Let us discuss the relevance of our results to experiments, and relation to the works on mesoscopic systems \cite{Buttiker_FDT,Buttiker_review,Kobayashi_review}.

+We studied the equilibrium current fluctuation in a {\em bulk region} of a {\em macroscopic} sample.
+By contrast, the works on mesoscopic systems studied the current fluctuation in {\em reservoirs} connected to the mesoscopic sample, treating the sample as a scatterer, by which incident electrons from a terminal are reflected or transmitted into the others\cite{Buttiker_FDT,Buttiker_review, Kobayashi_review}.
+These works and ours thus assumed different physical situations and studied the fluctuations at different positions.

+Many experiments on mesoscopic systems were reported so far\cite{Buttiker_review, Kobayashi_review, meso_exp}.
+However, to the authors' knowledge, no experiments have been reported on the off-diagonal fluctuation in macroscopic systems (while ones about diagonal fluctuation were reported\cite{Koch1982}).
+A comparison of the experimental results done for both situations is desired.

 In order to measure the current fluctuation in the bulk region, one may use a device that can measure the current in a macroscopic sample without attaching physical contacts to it.
 Since there are various types of such devices, including the current transformer and the Rogowski coil\cite{currentmeasurementreview}, we expect it possible to measure fluctuation in the bulk region.